BEST LIGHTWEIGHT WHEELS FOR CLIMBING

 LIGHTWEIGHT DISC BRAKE WHEELS FOR CLIMBING

-While they each suit different rider preferences, I recommend all of these three wheelsets for road disc bikes.
+While they each suit different rider preferences, I recommend all of these wheelsets for road disc bikes.

 After an initial scan of fellow tester Nate’s and my evaluation notes for the ENVE SES 3.4 AR Disc wheelset, I couldn’t help but draw a parallel to the saying about how beauty is subjective, being in the eye of the beholder and all that.